This job is sometimes referred to by alternative titles

-Crane operators use cranes to lift and move objects, such as building materials on construction sites, shipping containers on wharves or heavy parts for the manufacturing industry.
-There are many diffferent types and sizes of cranes.
+Crane operators use cranes to move objects such as materials on construction sites, containers on wharves and heavy parts in factories.

 Crane operators usually earn

 Very experienced crane operators working on some large cranes can earn

 $60-$70 per hour

 Pay for crane operators varies depending on experience, qualifications, location and type of crane operated.

 - Trainee crane operators, who work as dogmen, usually earn $18 to $20 an hour.